-8.2.11.3 Procedure case 1
+8.1.11.3 Procedure case 1

-Figure 8.2.x.3-1 describes the procedure when the VAL server triggers power saving assist service for power saving in IoT devices.
+Figure 8.1.11.3-1 describes the procedure when the VAL server triggers power saving assist service for power saving in IoT devices.

 Figure 8.1.11.3-1: Procedure for VAL server triggers power saving assist service

 1. VAL server requests the NRM Server to assist power saving of the VAL user(s) that are part of VAL Service.
-The request contains the list of VAL UEs and VAL Users that are targets for the power saving, VAL service ID, power saving requirements, e.g., mode (power-saving, balanced, performance) (see Table 8.2.x.2-1).
+The request contains the list of VAL UEs and VAL Users that are targets for the power saving, VAL service ID, power saving requirements, e.g., mode (power-saving, balanced, performance) (see Table 8.1.11.2-1).

 2. NRM server determines, based on the VAL service ID, UE(s) access type and power saving mode, the power saving configuration, network parameters and communication pattern parameters for each requested VAL UE(s).
 Furthermore, the SEAL Server may determine the VAL UE ID(s) associated with the VAL user(s) included in step 1.

-3. SEAL Server interacts with 3GPP CN (e.g., CpProvisioning and/or NpConfiguration APIs) to provision the VAL UE(s) network parameters and communication pattern parameters determined in step 2.
+3. NEM Server interacts with 3GPP CN (e.g., CpProvisioning and/or NpConfiguration APIs) to provision the VAL UE(s) network parameters and communication pattern parameters determined in step 2.

-4. NRM Server interacts with NRM Client with recommended power saving configuration for the UE (e.g., the determined power saving configuration in step 2) (see Table 8.2.x.2.-2).
+4. NRM Server interacts with NRM Client with recommended power saving configuration for the UE (e.g., the determined power saving configuration in step 2) (see Table 8.1.11.2.-2).

-5. The target UE interacts with 3GPP network as per clause 4.2.2.2.2 of 3GPP TS 23.502 [11], to indicate the desired power saving configuration, e.g., DRX configuration.
+5. The target UE interacts with 3GPP network as per clause 4.2.2.2.2 of 3GPP TS 23.502 [11], to indicate the desired power saving configuration, e.g., DRX or eDRX configuration.
 The UE receives from 3GPP RAN the accepted power saving configuration.

 NOTE 2: It is up to the 3GPP system to determine the accepted, i.e., final DRX configurations to be reconfigured in the VAL UE.

-6. NRM Client responds to the NRM Server with power saving configuration response and indicates the accepted power saving configuration (see Table 8.2.x.2-3).
+6. NRM Client responds to the NRM Server with power saving configuration response and indicates the accepted power saving configuration (see Table 8.1.11.2-3).

-7. NRM Server responds to the VAL Server with power saving assist response (see Table 8.2.x.2-4).
+7. NRM Server responds to the VAL Server with power saving assist response (see Table 8.1.11.2-4).

-8.2.x.4 Procedure case 2
+8.1.11.4 Procedure case 2

-Figure 8.2.x.4-1 describes the procedure when the VAL client triggers power saving assist service for power saving in IoT devices.
+Figure 8.1.11.4-1 describes the procedure when the VAL client triggers power saving assist service for power saving in IoT devices.

 Figure 8.1.11.4-1: Procedure for VAL client triggers power saving assist service